Image Source: freedigitalphotos.net / Sura Nualpradid

 1. Protein – since you probably won’t be able to get organic meat in the hospital (or if you’re a vegetarian), your best bet is to have a good quality protein powder that you can mix into juices or soups.
-If you need a suggestion about the best one, contact me.

 4. Essential oils – to promote the healing process, decrease pain and the chances of infection, limit bruising and increase oxygenation to the healing incisions.
 I used PanAway, a remarkable essential oil blend of helichrysum and wintergreen.
 Since your incisions will be covered, just apply the essential oil to the areas you can access – the oil will migrate where it is needed.
 Just be aware – some nurses might frown on this (I did this by myself in the bathroom!).

 5. Sleep – once you’re home it will be easier to get some rest!
 Sleep is the absolute best way for your body to heal itself.
 Don’t feel guilty about getting some extra sleep – you need it right now.

 6. Continue 1, 3 and 4 above – in addition to PanAway, try Lavender and Frankincense for their superior skin healing qualities.
 Lavender also helps you to relax and promotes deeper sleep.

 7. Keep stress levels down – too much stress can slow down the healing process.
 Keep stress levels down by taking time out to meditate.
 If you can learn to visualize your body healing itself, it will happen that much quicker.